Underground Service Conductors: NEC Article 230, Part IV

 What are the burial depth requirements from NEC Table 300.5?

 The burial depths in NEC Table 300.5 vary by location and wiring method.
-For example, direct-buried cable under a residential yard generally requires 24 inches of cover, while the same circuit in Rigid Metal Conduit (RMC) might only need 6 inches of cover.
-It is essential to consult the latest NEC code book for the specific requirements of your installation.
+For example, a general direct-buried cable may show 600 mm (24 in.) of cover in many locations, while the same circuit in Rigid Metal Conduit may require only 150 mm (6 in.) of cover in that same location.
+Always consult the table and notes for the precise requirements for your installation.

 Continuing Education by State